mrvisser/sealerate/README.md

 ```

-Now `Switch.values` will provide `Set(On, Off)`, and wil update automatically when new objects are added.
+Now `Switch.values` will provide `Set(On, Off)`, and will update automatically when new objects are added.

 Note that a compilation error is thrown if the following conditions aren't met: